Under Sink Reverse Osmosis System Installation Guide

 Most RO systems have a 12-litre tank.
 The tank can be installed any way to fit into your cupboard.
 If it's too tall, the tank can just sit on its side if that helps.

 When you receive your water filter, you will get a bag of goodies.
-This bag will have all the small parts in it, and in it, you will find this tank tap.
+This bag will have all the small parts in it, and in it, you will find the tank tap.

-This tap is screwed straight on top of the water tank, and then the pipe that you use will push it directly into this tap which will connect to the tank to the water filter.
+This tap is screwed straight on top of the water tank.
+The pipe that you use will push it directly into this tap, which will connect to the tank and the water filter.

 RO Water Filter Waste Water Setup